lindsayculver/questions-answers-ember/README.md

 # Message-board

-Message Board is an Ember application that allows Epicodus students ask and answers eachother's school related questions.
+Message Board is an Ember application that allows Epicodus students ask and answer school related questions.

 ## Prerequisites